American Abstract Artists: History

-Later that year AAA produced a 12-page pamphlet: “The Art Critics – !
+In 1940 AAA also produced a 12-page pamphlet: "The Art Critics – !
 How Do They Serve the Public?
 What Do They Say?
 How Much Do They Know?
-Let’s Look at the Record.”
+Let's Look at the Record."
 The AAA publication quoted critics, highlighting misstatements and contradictions in the press.
 The pamphlet excoriated notable New York Herald Tribune critic Royal Cortissoz for his rigid loyalty to traditionalism, his patent distaste for abstract and modern art, and generally for what the pamphlet regarded as his "resistance to knowledge".
 It also characterized the aesthetic vacillations of Thomas Craven, critic of the New York American, as opportunistic.
 In 1936, Craven labeled Picasso's work "Bohemian infantilism".
 The ensuing years would see a growing public appreciation for abstract art until, in 1939, the critic made an about-face and lauded Picasso for his "unrivaled inventiveness".
-The pamphlet applauded Henry McBride of the New York Sun and Robert Coates of the New Yorker for their critical efforts regarding abstract art.
+The pamphlet applauded Henry McBride of the New York Sun and Robert Coates of The New Yorker for their critical efforts regarding abstract art.
 "The Art Critics" showed the lack of knowledge the critics from New York City newspapers and art publications had about developments in 20th-century art.
+Controversy persisted and in a 1979 New York Times exhibition review Hilton Kramer asserted that "The truth is, a group like the American Abstract Artists no longer has any serious function to perform, and its continued existence is little more than an act of nostalgia...
+Surely it is time to disband."The picketing, broadside and brochure in 1940 were a game of positioning the organization in opposition to an art institution and established critics as part of a self-conscious process to legitimizing an avant-garde.
 AAA combated prevailing hostile attitudes toward abstraction and prepared the way for its acceptance after World War II.
 AAA was a precursor to abstract expressionism by helping abstract art discover its identity in the United States.

-During the early 1940s the New York School gained momentum and throughout the mid-1940s and 1950s Abstract Expressionism dominated the American avant-garde.
-American Abstract Artists continued its mandate as an advocate for abstract art.
+However American Abstract Artists included many but did not represent all early American artists working abstractly such as those in Stieglitz Group like Arthur Dove, Marsden Hartley and John Marin.
+Marin was credited with influencing Abstract Expressionists.
+San Francisco Bay Area Abstract Expressionists were also not in AAA like Clyfford Still, Jay DeFeo and Frank Lobdell.
+In the 1940s Clyfford Still was teaching at California School of Fine Arts, later renamed San Francisco Art Institute.
+He had his first museum show at the San Francisco Museum of Fine Arts in 1943.